Vincent J. McCaskill

 How did USM prepare you to achieve your goals?

 There is no doubt that Southern Miss trained me to be focused and a doer in the field I was studying in.
-I spent 10 years in television news as an anchor in reporter in Hattiesburg (WDAM-TV), Memphis (WHBQ-TV, New Orleans (WDSU-TV, and Raleigh, NC (WNCN-TV).
-I transitioned out of television news in 1998 as I began to pursue a new career in public relations in marketing (strategic communications).
+I spent 10 years in television news as an anchor and reporter in Hattiesburg (WDAM-TV), Memphis (WHBQ-TV), New Orleans (WDSU-TV), and Raleigh, NC (WNCN-TV).
+I transitioned out of television news in 1998 as I began to pursue a new career in public relations and marketing (strategic communications).
 In 1998, I accepted a communications manager position with he University of Mississippi in its Public Relations division.
 I spent four-plus years at Ole Miss.

 In 2003, I became the media relations manager for the Memphis School system which is the largest school system in Tennessee.
 I eventually matriculated into development work for the school system and was tapped to create its independent foundation (SchoolSeed).
 Since 2008, I have led SchoolSeed Foundation.
 The organization has managed nearly $200 million in support of public schools in Memphis.
 I can honestly say that Southern Miss prepared me very well for this journey.